The-Expanse-Discord/rocinante-discord/README.md

 	- `commandPrefix` - Specify the command prefix.
 	- `statusType` - What status is the bot?
 	- `statusText` - Accompanying text for the bot status.
+	- `unlimitedRoles` - Names of roles that aren't affected by rate limiting.
 	- `welcomeChannels` - A mapping of guild IDs to welcome channels.
 Protomolecule will use these to automatically create a welcome message and messages to react to.

 After running these, you will also need to set up any guilds in welcomeChannels with the appropriate emoji and roles.